Phonics

 Thorpepark Academy’s approach to phonics:

 Little Wandle is the scheme that is used from Nursery to Year 2.
 Phonic sessions are taught daily across our Early Years Foundation Stage and Key Stage One.
-Those children who still have a phonic need will receive daily Little Wandle Rapid phonic interventions.
+Those children who still have a phonic need will receive daily specific Little Wandle phonic interventions.

 In addition to the daily phonics session, children in Foundation Stage Two, Year One and Year Two (Autumn term) participate in at least three reading practice sessions per week.
 This allows them to apply and practice the phonics knowledge they have learnt that week.